 If you have a resource to share or don’t see one that would be helpful for you, please contact us at email@example.com with “Matthew 25” in the subject line.

 Waste, Race, and a Matthew 25 Environment

-The community is invited to join us in this special four-week class presented by DPC’s Peace & Justice and Adult Education Committees.
-We will examine the narratives surrounding our current waste disposal and recycling systems and their function in ordering environmental perception.
+The Peace & Justice and Adult Education Committees recently presented this special four-week class examining the narratives surrounding our current waste disposal and recycling systems and their function in ordering environmental perception.
 Within these systems, waste remains hidden, while certain minority communities experience greater and disproportionate health risks.
-We will also examine the role of the church in addressing these issues.
+We also explored the role of the church in addressing these issues.